 Sometimes it feels as though there is no rhyme or reason as to why our business is performing well or why it is not hitting revenue goals.
 Brand tracking can help measure this type of uncertainty.

 Tracking studies provide real-time insight into the ever-changing attitudes, behaviors, and opinions of the customers and prospects of an organization.
-These tracking surveys are a popular approach in market research with consumer brands.
+These types of surveys are a popular approach in market research with consumer brands.

 The study helps you keep a true and continual pulse of the consumer.
 Knowing them so well through the data you collect that you can begin to predict and tactical act on shifts in attitudes and behavior.